Face shields, eye goggles advised to prevent COVID-19 spread

 Also, if you currently wear contact lenses, be sure to use caution and thoroughly wash your hands before applying and removing your lenses.

 Better still, you may want to discontinue wearing contact lenses altogether and switch to eyeglasses during the COVID-19 pandemic.
-Doing so may help you reduce how frequently you touch your face and eyes during the day, and wearing eyeglasses may provide at least some shield to protect your eyes from environments that might contain airborne coronavirus.
+Doing so may help you reduce how frequently you touch your face and eyes during the day, and wearing eyeglasses may provide at least some covering to protect your eyes from environments that might contain airborne coronavirus.

 Page updated August 2020